Determinants, even instantons and Bridgeland stability: Introduction

 \section{Introduction}

-In \cite{Mac}, Macr\`{i} made this relation explicit by proving topological properties of the space of Bridgeland stability conditions using that certain Bridgeland stability conditions are equivalent to quiver stability, via an Ext-exceptional collection compatible with Bridgeland stability.
-Recently his work was further improved by Chen's paper \cite{Chen} describing the topology of a region of the space of stability condition on $\mathbb{P}^3$ is simply connected.
+In \cite{Mac}, Macr\`{i} studied topological properties of the space of Bridgeland stability conditions using that certain Bridgeland stability conditions are equivalent to quiver stability, as in \cite{King}, via a compatible Ext-exceptional collection.
+Recently, his work was further improved by Chen's paper, \cite{Chen}, describing a simply connected region of the space of stability condition on $\mathbb{P}^3$.

-Exceptional collections have also been used to prove the projectivity of the moduli space of Bridgeland stable objects by associating it a quiver moduli space, see \cite{Arc, Bert}, and also these can be used to describe explicit examples of Bridgeland stable objects as in Mu's work \cite{Mu}.
-The later was a source of inspiration to produce this paper.
+Exceptional collections have also been used to prove the projectivity of the moduli space of semistable objects with respect to a Bridgeland stability condition by associating to it a quiver moduli space, see \cite{Bert, Arc}, and also these can be used to describe explicit examples of Bridgeland stable objects as in Mu's work \cite{Mu}.
+The latter was a source of inspiration to produce this paper.

-The most natural example in this situation were the \emph{instanton sheaves}.
-These sheaves have been heavily studied throughout the last few decades by many authors such as Okonek--Splinder, Atiyah, Hartshorne and others \cite{OS, Har, AB, Jar, Cos}.
-One way to define the instanton sheaves was proposed by Atiyah--Barth, \cite{AB}, as a cohomology of a monad where the number $c$ is called the charge and $r$ the rank of the instanton sheaf $I=\ker(B)/\text{Im}(A)$.
-This definition was independently to other Fano varieties by Faenzi and Kuznetzov, \cite{Faen, Kuz}, by defining instanton bundles as cohomology of linear complexes of exceptional objects in an exceptional collection generating the derived category $\Db$, making them the perfect candidates for examples.
+The most natural example in this situation are the \emph{instanton sheaves}.
+These sheaves have been heavily studied throughout the last few decades by many authors such as Okonek--Splinder, Atiyah, Hartshorne and many others \cite{AB, Cos, Har, Jar, OS}.
+One way to define the instanton sheaves was proposed by Atiyah--Barth, \cite{AB}, as the cohomology of a monad where the number $c$ is called the charge and $r$ the rank of the instanton sheaf $I=\Ker(B)/\operatorname{Im}(A)$.
+This definition was generalized independently to other Fano varieties by Faenzi and Kuznetsov, \cite{Faen, Kuz}, by considering instanton bundles as cohomology of linear complexes of exceptional objects in an exceptional collection generating the bounded derived category $\Db$, making them the perfect candidates for examples.

 For $\mathbb{P}^3$, the picture is even more explicit due to the work of Jardim, Jardim--Gargate and Jardim--Maican--Tikhomirov, \cite{Jar,JRM,JMT}.
-In \cite{JMT} the authors prove that rank $0$ instantons can be described by free resolution using the same $\opn(-i)$ as the instanton sheaves but with different degrees.
-This allowed us to describe exactly the regions where the instanton sheaves are Bridgeland stable.
+In \cite{JMT} the authors prove that the singularity sheaf of an instanton sheaf, a rank $0$ instanton, can be resolved by a free resolution using the bundles $\opn(-i)$, with the integer $i$ ranging from $-1$ to $1$.
+This allowed us to describe exactly a chamber where the instanton sheaves are Bridgeland stable.